owlbarn/tutorial/book/utilities/README.md

   }
 ```

-The stack module supports four standards operations:
+The stack and heap modules support four standards operations:

-- `push`: push element into a stack
+- `push`: push element into a stack/heap
-- `pop`: pops the top element in stack.
-It returns None if the stack is empty
+- `pop`: pops the top element in stack/heap.
+It returns None if the container is empty
-- `peek`: returns the value of top element in stack but it does not remove the element from the stack. `None` is returned if the stack is empty.
+- `peek`: returns the value of top element in stack/heap but it does not remove the element from the stack. `None` is returned if the container is empty.
-- `is_empty`: returns true if the stack is empty
+- `is_empty`: returns true if the stack/heap is empty

-The stack data structure is used in many places in Owl.
+The stack data structure is used in many places in Owl:
-In the `filteri` operation in ndarray module,
+the `filteri` operation in ndarray module,
+the topological sort in graph,
+the reading file IO operation for keeping the content from all the lines,
+the data frame...
+The heap structure is used in key functions such as `search_top_elements` in the Ndarray module, which searches the indices of top values in input ndarray according to the comparison function.

 ## Count-Min Sketch